Oakey David Harbaugh was born on Oct. 8, 1894 at Maple Summit, Fayette County, PA, the son of Robert B. and Elizabeth (Long) Harbaugh Sr.

 Son Rodney Harbaugh

 They were owners of Kellner's Market, a Oil City grocery store, and Kellner’s Fireworks, founded in 1947 and operating in Harrisville, Butler County, PA.
 Their address in the 1970s was 40 East Bissell Avenue.

-Today the family business is run by their son Robert Kellner.
-Kellner's Fireworks is serving as a corporate sponsor of our 2008 national reunion celebrating "Pittsburgh 250."
+Today the family business is run by their son Robert.
+Kellner's Fireworks was a corporate sponsor of our 2008 national reunion celebrating "Pittsburgh 250."

 ~ Daughter Laura Elizabeth "Betty" (Harbaugh) Lafferty ~